mojtabaimani/ovh-spark-submit/README.md

 ## What is the Analytics Data Compute ?

 It provides you a ready computing cluster based on [Apache Spark](http://spark.apache.org/).

-With Analytics Data Compute you don't need to be worry about creating and managing a network of computers for running your Spark job on a Spark cluster.
+With Analytics Data Compute you don't need to be worry about creating and managing a network of computers for running your Spark job on a cluster of computers.

 Using `ovh-spark-submit` command line, you just send your code and define how much CPU cores you like and Analytics Data Compute will take care of everything.
 Command line options